RyanTanWJ/Useful-Files/DockerDocumentation/ServerClientExample/README.md

-Make sure it work offline in dev laptop.

 # How to use Docker to divide the load on a Unity server
 This guide aims to outline how you can use docker to provide aspects of your game as microservices so as to offload the work done in each frame to different containers.